Darshen-SEA/ev-charging-app/api_integration_guide.md

 -   [X] **User Interface (UI) for Station Information:**
     -   [X] Design a clear and intuitive way to display station information on a map and in list views.
     -   [X] Show details like address, operating hours, pricing (if available), and user reviews.
--   [ ] **Real-world Scenarios:**
+-   [X] **Real-world Scenarios:**
     -   [X] Account for factors like station operating hours.
-    -   [ ] Consider elevation changes if routing through hilly/mountainous areas, as this affects range.
+    -   [X] Consider elevation changes if routing through hilly/mountainous areas, as this affects range.
+(Implemented via OpenRouteService elevation data)
-    -   [ ] Factor in potential wait times at busy stations.
+    -   [X] Factor in potential wait times at busy stations.
+(Implemented in `Home.js` with `estimateWaitTime` function)
 -   [X] **Security:**
     -   [X] API keys moved to `ClientApp/.env` file.
     -   [X] `ClientApp/.env` added to `.gitignore`.
--   [ ] **Data Accuracy:**
+-   [X] **Data Accuracy:**
-    -   [ ] Be mindful of the potential for data inaccuracies from any API and provide disclaimers if necessary.
+    -   [X] Be mindful of the potential for data inaccuracies from any API and provide disclaimers if necessary.
+        - Added disclaimers in the UI about potential data inaccuracies
+        - Implemented error handling for API responses
+        - Added loading states to manage user expectations during data fetching